 It’s particularly to important encourage communication and listening in an inclusive way.
 That’s why we also offer the Share Chair.
 This two-person seat is a clever tool for children who may find eye contact difficult.

-This is slightly different to the Buddy Bus Stop in the sense that it is much larger and encourages children to interact with a larger social circle.
+This is slightly different to the Buddy Bus Stop in the sense that it is much larger and encourages children to interact with a social group.

-This is less tailored towards the Buddy system however, it is a great piece of equipment when it comes to helping children who are being bullied by a circle of friends.
-It makes it easier to find an alternative group to play with.
+The Friendship Bench is less tailored towards the Buddy system.
+However, it is a great piece of equipment when it comes to helping children who are being bullied by a circle of friends.
+That’s because the Friendship Bench makes it easier to find an alternative group to play with.

 There is a long way to go before we can completely eradicate bullying from our schools, but by teaching children to choose respect you set them on the right path for life.

 Want more tips for playgrounds and learning?
 Here are more articles from the Hand Made Places blog: